eclipse-lyo/lyo/README.md

 1. Download Eclipse for JEE development and start it
 2. Clone the Lyo Git Repo located under:
-3. Import the org.eclipse.lyo.oslc4j.trs.consumer project into your eclipse workspace.
+3. Import the org.eclipse.lyo.oslc4j.trs.Client project into your eclipse workspace.
-3. Under Run Configurations in Eclipse select TRS Consumer build verify clean install and run it.
-This builds the TRS Consumer binary under the target folder in the project the binary.
+3. Under Run Configurations in Eclipse select TRS Client build verify clean install and run it.
+This builds the TRS Client binary under the target folder in the project the binary.
-4. Configure the TRS Consumer as mentioned in the [config](#config) chapter.
+4. Configure the TRS Client as mentioned in the [config](#config) chapter.
-5. Run the TRS Consumer fro the Launch configuration of the TRS Consumer using the TRs Consumer launch Java run Configuration
+5. Run the TRS Client fro the Launch configuration of the TRS Client using the TRs Client launch Java run Configuration

-## TRS Consumer configuration <a name="config"></a>
+## TRS Client configuration <a name="config"></a>

-The Application data for the TRS Consumer is stored in the application data folder.
+The Application data for the TRS Client is stored in the application data folder.
 The application data folder has the following form in each operating system

 	%USER_HOME% is the user home dir in this case